brevzin/cpp_proposals/2322_fold/fold.md

 4. short-circuit or not short-circuit
 5. return `T` or `(iterator, T)`

 Which would be...
-32 distinct functions (under either 8 or 16 different names, depending on if (3) introduces a new name or not) if we go all out.
+32 distinct functions (under 16 different names) if we go all out.
 And these really are basically orthogonal choices.
-Indeed, a short-circuiting fold seems more likely to want the iterator that the algorithm stopped at!
+Indeed, a short-circuiting fold seems even more likely to want the iterator that the algorithm stopped at!
 Do we need to provide all of them?
 Maybe we do!

 This brings with it its own naming problem.
 That's a lot of names.
 One approach there could be a suffix system: